-Almost 16 years ago, Cyclone Amphan was named by Thailand
+Almost 16 years ago, cyclone Amphan was named by Thailand

 How Amphan was named?

-The World Meteorological Organisation maintains rotating lists of names .
+The World Meteorological Organisation maintains rotating lists of names.

-In the Indian Ocean region, 8 countries (India, Pakistan, Sri Lanka, Bangladesh, Maldives, Myanmar, Oman, and Thailand) started the process of giving the naming cyclonic storms since 2004.
+In the Indian Ocean region, eight countries (India, Pakistan, Sri Lanka, Bangladesh, Maldives, Myanmar, Oman, and Thailand) started the process of giving the naming cyclonic storms since 2004.

 Heavy rain hits Bengal, Odisha as Cyclone Amphan nears